yasinsametkaraca/microservices-architecture-project/microservices_project/README.md

 `Queue`: The structure where messages are lined up in sequence.

+`Persist`: The process of storing messages in a queue.

 `Publish`: The process of broadcasting a message to a specific queue.

 `Subscribe`: The process of listening to and handling messages.